Jingle All the Way: Plot

-Workaholic Minneapolis mattress salesman Howard Langston loves his wife, Liz, and nine-year-old son, Jamie, but rarely finds time for them.
+In Minneapolis, workaholic mattress salesman Howard Langston loves his wife, Liz, and nine-year-old son, Jamie, but rarely finds time for them.
 He is often put in a bad light by his neighbor, divorcé Ted Maltin, who harbors unrequited feelings for Liz.
-After missing Jamie's karate class graduation, Howard resolves to redeem himself by fulfilling his Christmas wish for a Turbo-Man action figure, a popular television superhero; despite Liz actually having asked him to buy one two weeks earlier, which Howard forgot about.
+After missing Jamie's karate class graduation due to being pulled over by Officer Hummel, Howard resolves to redeem himself by fulfilling his Christmas wish for a Turbo Man action figure based on the popular television superhero, despite Liz having asked him to buy the toy two weeks earlier, which Howard forgot about.
 On Christmas Eve, Howard sets out to buy the toy, but finds that every store has sold out, and in the process develops a rivalry with Myron Larabee, a postal worker father with the same goal.

-In desperation, Howard attempts to buy a figure from a counterfeit ring run by con men dressed in Santa suits, which results in a massive fight in the warehouse that is broken up by the police.
+In desperation, Howard attempts to buy a figure from a counterfeit ring run by con artists dressed in Santa suits, which results in a massive fight in the warehouse that is broken up by the police.
 Howard narrowly escapes arrest by posing as an undercover officer.
-Exhausted at his failure and out of fuel, Howard goes to a diner and calls home, intending to tell his wife the truth.
-Jamie answers the phone but keeps reminding him of his promise to be home in time for the annual Holiday Wintertainment Parade.
-Losing his patience, Howard yells at Jamie, after which he feels guilty and depressed after Jamie scolds him for not keeping his promises.
+Exhausted at his failure and out of fuel, Howard goes to Mickey's Diner and calls home, intending to tell Liz the truth.
+Jamie answers the phone but keeps reminding him of his promise to be home on time for the annual Holiday Wintertainment Parade.
+Losing his patience, Howard yells at Jamie.
+When he tries to apologize, Jamie scolds him for not keeping his promises, causing Howard to feel guilty.

-Howard finds Myron at the diner and they share their experiences over coffee, where Myron tells him of his resentment towards his own father for failing to get him a Johnny Seven OMA for Christmas.
-During their conversation, Howard and Myron overhear a radio station advertising a competition for a Turbo-Man doll.
-The ensuing fight between them results in the diner's phone getting damaged, forcing them to race to the radio station on foot, where the DJ tells them that the competition was actually for a Turbo-Man gift certificate.
-The police are alerted, but Howard and Myron escape after Myron threatens the officers with a seemingly phony letter bomb.
-Officer Alexander Hummell, whom Howard has run into several times already, investigates the package, only to have it detonate in his face.
+Howard finds Myron at the diner, where they overhear a radio station advertising a competition for a Turbo Man doll.
+The ensuing fight between them results in the diner's phone getting disconnected, forcing them to race to the radio station on foot, where the DJ reveals that the competition was actually for a Turbo Man gift certificate.
+The police arrive, but Howard and Myron escape after Myron threatens the officers by pretending one of his packages is a bomb.